termlen0/termlen0.github.io/_posts/2018-06-26-observations.md

 ### A very brief introduction

 The [network-engine](https://github.com/ansible-network/network-engine/blob/devel/docs/user_guide/README.md) role was made available through Ansible galaxy recently.
-One of the modules this role makes available for network engineers is the [command parser](https://github.com/ansible-network/network-engine/blob/devel/docs/user_guide/command_parser.md).
-As the name implies, command parser enables the user to parse the output of _show_ commands.
-Commands that network engineers know and love that are "pretty" formatted but not structured.
+One of the modules this role makes available for network engineers, is the [command parser](https://github.com/ansible-network/network-engine/blob/devel/docs/user_guide/command_parser.md).
+As the name implies, command parser enables the user to parse the output of _show_ commands - commands that network engineers know and love, that are "pretty" formatted but not structured.

 Until recently, I had only used [TextFSM](https://github.com/google/textfsm) to do this.
-While TextFSM works, it has a significant learning curve.
+While TextFSM works, it has a significant learning curve, IMO.
 Last week I decided to give the `command_parser` module a spin and right off the bat my impressions were:

 1. If you are already comfortable using Ansible, you will feel at home working with the command parser